blinry/nom/README.md

     $ nom 78.2

 And get nice graphs.
-The upper graph shows weight over time, with a weighted (no pun intended) moving average and a green target line.
+The upper graph shows weight over time, with a weighted (no pun intended) moving average, a weight prediction, and a green finish line.
 The lower graph shows daily energy intake targets and actual intake:

     $ nom plot